Multiple Collisions in Systems of Competing Brownian Particles: Semimartingale Reflected Brownian Motion (SRBM) in the Orthant

-It turns out that its drift coefficient is constant and its diffusion coefficient is comparable with that in the SDE for Bessel squared process.
+It turns out that the drift coefficient $\be$ is constant.
+The local martingale $M = (M(t), t \ge 0)$ can be represented as $\md M(t) = \rho(t)\md W(t)$, where $W = (W(t), t \ge 0)$ is a standard Brownian motion.
+The diffusion coefficient $\rho(t)$ is comparable with that in the SDE for Bessel squared process.
 After an appropriate random time-change, we can make the diffusion coefficient exactly equal to the one for a Bessel squared process.
 However, this will not turn our process into a Bessel squared process.
 Indeed, the drift coefficient for the new process will not be constant (and for a Bessel squared process, it is constant).
-Still, we can bound this drift coefficient by a constant, which allows to compare the new time-changed process with a Bessel squared process.
+Still, we can bound this drift coefficient from below by $2$.
 But we know that a Bessel squared process hits zero if and only if its index is less than two.

-This allows us to find whether the process $F(Z(\cdot))$ hits or does not hit zero.
-This, in turn, is equivalent to whether the process $Z$ hits the origin.
+Therefore, our time-changed process (together with the original process $F(Z(\cdot))$) does not hit zero.
+This, in turn, means that the process $Z$ does not hit the origin.
+The proof of (ii) is similar, only there the process $l = (l(t), t \ge 0)$ is nonincreasing, and we bound the new drift coefficient from above by something strictly less than $2$.
+Together, this means that the process $F(Z(\cdot))$ does indeed hit zero, and the process $Z$ hits the origin.